danfuzz/samizdat/doc/notes/shout-outs.md

 (STM), having first learned of the power of this combination when working on [E](https://en.wikipedia.org/wiki/E_%28programming_language%29).
-The Samizdat language has a mostly-immutable data model and generally has "capability nature," but it does not innately implement promises, actors, or STM (yet).
+The Samizdat language has a mostly-immutable data model and generally has "capability nature," but it does not innately implement "real" promises, actors, or STM (yet).
 It is intended to be a fertile substrate on which to explore these topics, while still being a practical and compelling language in its own right.

 Samizdat's syntax can be traced in part to [ALGOL](http://en.wikipedia.org/wiki/ALGOL), through